duckysmacky/win-tools/README.md

 2. Trying to `ls -R` or `grep` in a really big directory crashes the program
 3. Trying to `ls -R` the `.git` directory crashes the program

-If you find any other bugs please submit them in [issues](https://github.com/duckysmacky/win-tools/issues).
+If you find any other bugs please submit them [here](https://github.com/duckysmacky/win-tools/issues).
 It would mean world to me, if I can release these tools without any bugs!